Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Ground truth and squashed states distributions

 Here, $\text{Tor}(\bm{A})$ is the Torontonian of matrix $\bm{A}$ (see Appendix~\ref{app:tor} for a definition).
 The operation $\bm{A}_{(\bm{s})}$ is explained as follows: suppose that the detection pattern $\bm{s}$ contains $C$ clicks ($C$ ones) observed in the modes $\{j_1,\dots,j_C\}$, then matrix $\bm{A}_{(\bm{s})}$ is obtained by keeping only the rows and columns $\{j_1,\dots,j_C,j_1 + M,\dots,j_C + M\}$ of matrix $\bm{A}$, whose size is $2M \times 2M$.
 To obtain probabilities associated with the ground truth we simply let $\bm{\sigma} \to \bm{\sigma}_{(\text{SQUE})}$ in the last equation.
 Note that the results presented here can be extended to Gaussian states with displacements~\cite{thekkadath2022experimental} using loop Torontonians~\cite{bulmer2022threshold}.

 We now turn to the definition of the squashed states distribution.
 When losses are incorporated in the input states, squeezed states become squeezed thermal states~\cite{qi2020regimes}.
 These states still have a quadrature with noise lower than that of the vacuum state.
-We define the squashed states as squeezed thermal states with vacuum fluctuations in one quadrature and larger fluctuations in the other.
+We define the squashed states as squeezed thermal states with vacuum fluctuations in one quadrature and larger fluctuations in the other (in Appendix~\ref{app:squashed} we list some properties of these states and make a comparison of their covariance matrix with that of squeezed thermal states).
 The output states obtained by interfering squashed states are classical, which means that we can efficiently sample from their probability distribution using classical computers.
 As can be seen in Fig.~\ref{fig:hypotheses}, the noise ellipse of the squashed states suggests that they are better approximations to the squeezed states than the classical states that Zhong et al. used for the validation of the experimental results, which have circular noise ellipses.
-Indeed, squashed states are the classical Gaussian states with the highest fidelity to thermal squeezed states~\cite{qi2020regimes}.
+Indeed, squashed states are the classical Gaussian states with the highest fidelity to squeezed thermal states~\cite{qi2020regimes}.

 The definition of the probability distribution associated with the squashed states is now straightforward: we need to apply the interferometer channel with transmission $\bm{T}$ to 25 two-mode squashed states.
 In turn, the input covariance matrix to the interferometer is obtained by replacing $\bm{\sigma}_\text{TMSS}$ for the input 25 two-mode squashed states covariance matrix, $\bm{\sigma}_0'$.
 This matrix is obtained in the same way we constructed $\bm{\sigma}_\text{TMSS}$: we interfere 50 single-mode squashed states into 25 real $50:50$ beamsplitters.
 The covariance matrix of a single-mode squashed state with mean photon number $\bar{n}=\sinh^2r$ is